apache/spark-website/developer-tools.md

 - *Confirm Build Server*: Metals defaults to using Bloop as the build server.
 Do not change this setting, as Bloop provides the fastest compilation and best integration for local development.
 Open the Command Palette (Cmd+Shift+P or Ctrl+Shift+P), run `Metals: Run doctor`, and verify the status dashboard.
 Ensure it shows: `Build definition is coming from sbt` and `Build server currently being used is Bloop`.

 If you encounter compilation errors or the IDE fails to recognize symbols, follow these steps to perform a clean import:
+1. *Stop Bloop Server*: Run the following command in your terminal to stop the bloop server: `pkill -f "bloop.BloopServer"`.
+If you have installed bloop CLI you can run `bloop exit` instead.
-1. *Clean Workspace*: Run the following command in your terminal to remove cached build metadata: `rm -rf .bloop/ .metals/ .bsp/`.
+2. *Clean Workspace*: Run the following command in your terminal to remove cached build metadata: `rm -rf .bloop/ .metals/ .bsp/`.
-2. *Reload Window*: Run `Developer: Reload Window` from the Command Palette, and select sbt when the prompt reappears.
+3. *Reload Window*: Run `Developer: Reload Window` from the Command Palette, and select sbt when the prompt reappears.
-3. *Import Build*: Run `Metals: Import build` and wait for the process to complete.
+4. *Import Build*: Run `Metals: Import build` and wait for the process to complete.
-4. *Connect to Server*: Run `Metals: Connect to build server` and wait for the process to complete.
+5. *Connect to Server*: Run `Metals: Connect to build server` and wait for the process to complete.
-5. *Confirm*: Run `Metals: Run doctor` and verify the status dashboard.
+6. *Confirm*: Run `Metals: Run doctor` and verify the status dashboard.

 <h4>Eclipse</h4>